0nn0/website-development-questionnaire/README.md

 - What’s the largest screen size targeted?
 E.g. 27” could potentially take additional time if additional breakpoint(s) need to be implemented.

 ### Tracking
+- Does the existing website have tracking integrated?
 - Tracking plan
 - Name of tracking service, eg. Google Analytics
 - Which pages need to be tracked?